 Orchestrate multiple functions

-You can coordinate multiple AWS Lambda functions for complex or long-running tasks by building workflows with AWS Step Functions.
+Build AWS Step Functions workflows to coordinate multiple AWS Lambda functions for complex or long-running tasks.
 Step Functions lets you define workflows that trigger a collection of Lambda functions using sequential, parallel, branching, and error-handling steps.
 With Step Functions and Lambda, you can build stateful, long-running processes for applications and backends.

 Integrated security model